Why You May Not Want To Settle Outside Of Court

 Having a jury trial is your right.
 In the United States, you have the right to settle many kinds of legal disputes by a jury of your peers.
 It’s up to you to exercise that right.

 This right is a very important part of civil jurisprudence in the United States.
-If you have the right to go to a jury trial in your case, and the circumstances are right to go to trial, you may proudly exercise that right.
+If you have the right to go to a jury trial in your case, and the circumstances are suitable to go to trial, you may proudly exercise that right.
 Your civil attorney can help you present your case in the best possible way.

 Related: Benefits to Settling Your Case Out of Court